BloodAxe/segmentation-networks-benchmark/README.md

 # Segmentation networks benchmark

-Evaluation framework for testing segmentation networks in Keras and PyTorch.
+Evaluation framework for testing segmentation networks in PyTorch.
 What segmentation network to choose for next Kaggle competition?
 This benchmark knows the answer!

+# Deprecation notice

+*This repository is not maintained.
+Please refer to https://github.com/BloodAxe/pytorch-toolbelt instead.*

 ## What all this code is about?